Getting-Real/slate/source/index.md

 Attribute | Description
 --------- | -----------
-post_id | The ID of the newsfeed post post_snippet| The snippet of the post to be shown in the newsfeed post_owner | The user who created the post post_type | A newsfeed post can be a `note`, `event`, `task`, `goal` and etc.. post_thumbnail | A image thumbnail to use as the background of the post, if any {:type}_detail | The post detail, e.g. note_detail, when the user taps on the post to see more detail modally timestamp | The timestamp used to display how long ago the post was created in the newsfeed
+newsfeed_id | The ID of the newsfeed item.
+Not important, as it's just for reference.
+(Newsfeed objects are just in-memory hashes for performance.) interaction_id | The ID of the base interaction item. **Important.** You will be using this to reference comments, stars, privacy and the full body of the interaction. comment_count | The number of comments on this particular interaction published_datatime | When the interaction occurred.
+Use this to show the 'how long ago'.
+This published_datetime automatically calculates when a task is completed, event/note was logged, and the timestamp of when emails were received. actor | The person who generated this interaction.
+This person can be either a contact or a user.
+Currently contact-generated interactions are only limited to incoming emails. object | The nature of the interaction, which includes the type, and the body/snippet that you can display, which is referenced in the displayName of the object. targets | An array of the target of the interactions.
+For example, people who attended the meeting, people who are receipents of the emails, notes about a contact etc.. privacy | A hash, which has two properties - default and allowed_users.
+Default is the default privacy setting of the interaction.
+0 is everyone can see.
+1 is only can see the activity snippet, and 2 is private only to you.
+In the future, allowed_users will be computed first, then all other users who are not in allowed_users will take the default privacy settings.

-# Notes
+# Notes (Deprecated - Disregard)

 ## Create a Note